hg-pyun/clip/README.md

 # Rapidly
-> Build up your project, Rapidly.
+> Install Node Modules, Rapidly.

-Rapidity is a generator that quickly install modules or settings needed for a project.
+Rapidly is a generator that quickly install modules needed for a project.
-You can get the information you need to set up your project through a few clicks on the Rapidity.
+You can get the information you need to set up your project through a few clicks on the Rapidly.

 ## How to Use ?
-Just Open [Rapidity](https://hg-pyun.github.io/rapidity).
+Just Open [Rapidly](https://hg-pyun.github.io/rapidly).
 And Click.

 ## Contribute
 Register your idea for Rapidity.